ONEARMY/project-kamp-academy/docs/guides/research.md

 Do whatever you need to do to answer your question.
 Make experiments, test prototypes, make pictures, share .pdfs.
 Whatever you do, make sure to document your learnings along the way like a journal.
 This is very useful information for the next person having the same question and is a good way for people to help out when you are stuck.

 ### 3. End 🏁
 It's not necessary to answer your question.
 It might be to big question for one person/topic to answer.
-This is not a problem, the things you tried and researched are valauble for the nest person taking on the task.
+This is not a problem, the things you tried and researched are valuable for the nest person taking on the task.
 That said if you do decide to stop the research make a post about it.
 Inform others that the thread stops so someone else can continue in another topic.